• Europes biggest bike selection

 How much do bike parts cost?

-Now let us discuss the price of bike parts.
+Now, let us discuss the price of bike parts.
 This table will give you an example of budget, mid-range, and high-end bike parts.
-These are rough estimates but clearly indicate what you can expect to be spending.
+These are rough estimates but indicate what you can expect to spend.

 Bike part